Why Insurance Companies Exit State Markets

 How much notice is required before my insurer can stop covering me?

-Most states require insurers to provide 30 to 90 days of written notice before a non-renewal takes effect, depending on the state and policy type.
-Some states require the notice to include a stated reason.
-If your insurer fails to provide adequate notice, your coverage may remain in effect until proper notification is delivered.
+Most states require insurers to provide 30 to 180 days of written notice before a non-renewal takes effect, depending on the state and policy type.
+For example, Florida requires 45 days, Texas and Wisconsin require 60 days, and Kentucky requires 75 days.
+Texas also now requires insurers to automatically provide a written reason for non-renewal as of January 1, 2026, under HB 2067.
+If your insurer fails to provide adequate notice, your coverage may remain in effect until proper notification is delivered — in some states, coverage auto-extends under prior terms.
 Always check your state insurance commissioner's website for the specific rules that apply to you.

 Can I be denied car insurance after my company exits my state?

 Yes, but you cannot be left without options.
 If multiple standard insurers reject you — which can happen in very restricted markets — you have the legal right to apply to your state's assigned risk pool.
 Every state operates one, and licensed insurers are required by law to participate.
 Coverage through the assigned risk pool is more expensive and more limited, but it ensures you can legally drive.
-Learn more about non-standard auto insurance options as an alternative.
+You can also explore your options for high-risk car insurance as an alternative before resorting to the pool, as some non-standard carriers specifically serve drivers who have been non-renewed.

 Will a market exit show up on my insurance history and hurt my rates?

 A market exit will not appear as a negative mark on your personal insurance record — it is a business decision made by the insurer, not an action tied to your individual risk profile.
-However, if the non-renewal causes a coverage lapse because you waited too long to find a new policy, that lapse will affect your rates.
-A lapse of even a few days can increase your new premiums by 8% or more, so acting quickly is essential.
-Review the consequences of a coverage lapse to understand what's at stake.
+However, if the non-renewal causes a coverage lapse because you waited too long to find a new policy, that lapse will affect your rates significantly.
+Acting quickly is essential.
+For a detailed look at what's at stake, read about why insurance companies cancel policies so you're never caught off guard by the difference between a market exit and an individual policy action.

 What states are most at risk for further insurance market pullbacks?

 Climate-exposed states face the greatest ongoing risk.
 California, Florida, Louisiana, Texas, and Hawaii are currently the most vulnerable to continued insurer pullbacks due to wildfire, hurricane, and severe storm exposure.
-In 2025 alone, natural disasters caused $166 billion in total U.S. losses.
-If you live in one of these states, it's wise to proactively review your coverage options annually and understand your state's FAIR Plan or insurer-of-last-resort program before you receive a non-renewal notice.
-Check car insurance rates by state to see how your state compares.
+Global insured natural disaster losses reached between $107 billion and $129 billion in 2025, with the U.S. accounting for 78–81% of the total.
+If you live in one of these states, it's wise to proactively review your coverage options annually and understand your state's last-resort program before you receive a non-renewal notice.
+Review car insurance laws and costs by state to see how your state compares.

 Is there anything I can do to prevent being non-renewed again in the future?

 While you can't control an insurer's business decision to exit a market, you can make yourself a more attractive risk to carriers and reduce the likelihood of individual non-renewal.
 Maintain a clean driving record, avoid lapses in coverage, keep your credit score healthy, and proactively bundle policies.
-If you live in a high-risk area, consider mitigation improvements (like a fire-resistant garage or storm shutters) that some insurers factor into underwriting.
-Most importantly, understand your rights when switching insurers so you can move quickly and confidently when you need to.
+If you live in a high-risk area, consider mitigation improvements — such as a fire-resistant structure or storm-rated garage — that some insurers factor into underwriting decisions.
+Understanding how car insurance rates are approved in your state can also help you anticipate and navigate future market shifts before they impact your wallet.